- Comfortable mid-size sedan

 The 2018 Honda Clarity lineup includes the Japanese maker’s greenest models, with two of its three versions releasing no tailpipe emissions at all.
 However, only one of the three mid-size sedan versions will be sold nationwide.
 That’s the Clarity Plug-In Hybrid, which goes on sale early in 2018.
 The plug-in Clarity comes in standard and Touring trims, while the Fuel Cell and Electric models only offer a single trim level each.

 The other two versions—the battery-powered Clarity Electric and the Clarity Fuel Cell version, powered by hydrogen—are distributed in very limited regions of California.
-Most U.S. drivers will never see one, although all three versions are quite similar in appearance.
+Most U.S. drivers will never see one, although all three versions look similar.

 We’re not big fans of the Clarity’s styling, while marries a recognizably Honda front end to an awkward, high-tailed rear and rising window line made necessary by the very large cylindrical hydrogen tank behind the rear seat of the Clarity Fuel Cell version.
 The interior, however, is standard-issue high-end Honda, with nice materials and clear, legible controls.